nagachary/java-must-read/memory_management/read/README.md

 It is essential to understand the memory structure and management in java virtual machine for developing high performing java applications efficiently.

-JVM is divided into several logical data areas each perform specific role during the program execution.
+The JVM is divided into several logical data areas, each performing a specific role during program execution.

 These logical areas in memory are